What kids learn before they enter school is important.

 7. Learning to read is closely tied to learning to talk and listen.

-When a caregiver sings rhymes and plays word games with the children she cares for, she’s helping them recognize the sounds in words (phonemic awareness).
-Children with language, hearing or speech problems need to be identified early.
+When caregivers sings rhymes and plays word games with the children they care for, they’re helping them recognize the sounds in words (phonemic awareness).
+Children with language, hearing, or speech problems need to be identified early.
 Then they can receive the help they need to prevent later reading difficulties.

 8. Without help, struggling readers continue to struggle.